Description and Brand Names

 Precautions

-It is very important that your doctor check you closely to see if the medicine is working properly.
-Blood and urine tests, certain laboratory tests, and chest X-rays will be needed before receiving this medicine and to check for unwanted effects.
+It is very important that your doctor check your progress closely and at regular visits to make sure that this medicine is working properly.
+Blood and urine tests may be needed to check for unwanted effects..

 Aldesleukin can temporarily affect the white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding: